 Apply an organic mulch and remove any faded or damaged foliage as flowers begin to appear.

-Mistletoe is a plant that is synonymous with Christmas, bearing snow white berries throughout the season.
-Though fantastically festive to have growing in your garden this time of year, mistletoe is actually a parasitic plant that survives on the water and nutrients from a host tree—in the UK, this is most commonly an apple tree.
+Mistletoe is a plant that is synonymous with Christmas.
+Bearing snow white berries throughout the season.
+Though fantastically festive to have growing in your garden this time of year, mistletoe is actually a parasitic plant.
+It survives on the water and nutrients from a host tree—in the UK, this is most commonly an apple tree.

-In December, we can usually purchase harvested Mistletoe from garden centres, where it is sold in bunches that can be hung indoors.
-While the berries are poisonous to humans, they are a nutritious treat for most birds and animals who discard the seeds after eating the berries by wiping their beaks on the branches of trees.
+In December, we can usually purchase harvested Mistletoe from garden centres.
+Here it is sold in bunches that can be hung indoors.
+While the berries are poisonous to humans, they are a nutritious treat for most birds and animals.
+They discard the seeds after eating the berries by wiping their beaks on the branches of trees.

-Store in a cool place if you wish to keep it for up to two to three weeks.
+Store your mistletoe in a cool place if you wish to keep it this natural decoration for up to two to three weeks.
 If you are harvesting mistletoe yourself, avoid plants without berries—these are the male plants.
 Only female plants bear berries and will look much better in the festive setting.